Cerbera floribunda: Distribution and habitat

 This is a tropical plant and favours abundant water.
 The native range is from Sulawesi, east through the Maluku Islands and New Guinea to Solomon Islands, and south to Queensland; it is widespread throughout the range and not considered to be endangered.
 It is generally found along creeks and marshes and always near permanent water.
 Altitudinal range in Australia is from sea level to 500 m.

 Ecology

-Fruits are swallowed whole by cassowaries, who are not affected by the toxins contained within.
+Fruits are swallowed whole by southern cassowaries, who are not affected by the toxins contained within.
 They then excrete the seeds later, helping to distribute them.
 The cassowary is the only animal able to provide this function, due to the size of the fruits, and this forms a classic example of a symbiotic relationship between the two species.

-Rodents, in particular the White-tailed rat, eat the kernels after stripping away the flesh but in this case (if they leave some of the kernel behind) it is unlikely to germinate.
+Rodents, in particular the giant white-tailed rat, eat the kernels after stripping away the flesh but in this case (if they leave some of the kernel behind) it is unlikely to germinate.